esheldon/nsim/config/README.md

 - run-ggnr03mcal-03
     - bnl
     - prior ba width 0.3
+- run ggnr03zmcal-degrade05
+    - to go with above

 - idea instead of using deep data
     - do metacal operations, get obs